Research & Reports

 2. Work with them to test your case for support.

-Once you’ve begun discussing your campaign with lead donors and prospects during and after the feasibility study, ask them for feedback on your approach and case for support.
+Once you’ve begun discussing your campaign with lead donors and prospects, ask them for feedback on your approach and case for support.

-Use their thoughts to further refine your case for support throughout the campaign’s quiet phase, and learn more about how you might personalize your asks to prospects of different ages and interests.
+Use their thoughts to further refine your case for support throughout the campaign’s quiet phase, and learn more about how you might personalize your asks to prospects of different ages, interests, and relationship lengths.

 For instance, if you interview both an older and younger donor in your feasibility study, compare their impressions of your case for support and what they found to be its most compelling elements.
 Use these insights to inform your approach as you talk with diverse prospects throughout the rest of the campaign.